 Instead of spending your lunch break in your work environment, get outside and spend some time in nature.
 We are extremely lucky to live in such a beautiful part of the country, and we are never far from a beach, park or woodland.

 Enjoying a holistic therapy treatment is the perfect way to melt away any stresses that have built up during the morning and leave you feeling refreshed, revitalised and ready to face the afternoon.
-Shorter treatments, such as a 30 minute massage, an express foot ritual, a Sea of Tranquillity stress-busting treatment or some mini taster treatments can easily be incorporated into your lunch hour.
+Shorter treatments, such as a 30 minute massage, an express foot ritual or a Sea of Tranquillity stress-busting treatment can easily be incorporated into your lunch hour.